wykoong/PDPA_Chatbot/README.md

 - Compliance requirements
 - Data subject rights

-### Conversation History
+### Conversation History & Context-Aware Prompts
-- Maintains context of the last question and response
+- Maintains context of the last question and response.
-- Improves response relevance and continuity
-- Helps in maintaining conversation flow
+- When generating a response, the assistant includes the previous question and answer in the prompt for better context.
+- If the combined prompt (including history) exceeds half of `MAX_OUTPUT_TOKENS`, only the current question is sent to ensure compliance with model limits.

+### Prompt Length Management
+- The system automatically checks and trims the prompt to avoid exceeding model token limits, ensuring reliable operation.

 ### Logging
 - Comprehensive logging of user messages and AI responses